ragkit/convex-macros/README.md

 - Union variant names are always named like: `Variant1`, `Variant2`, etc.
 - The first acceptable union branch will be used if there are multiples that could validly parse data.
 - This package generates code that expects `anyhow`, `convex`, `serde`, and `serde_json` to be available.
+- Ints and Floats may be coerced into each other.
+Please test out your use cases and open an issue if you believe the behavior should change.

 # License